rwcarlsen/cppscratch/matprop.md

 Redesign notes:

-* Current stateful property support only includes old values - it can be trivially extended to older values with the addition of corresponding [bla]Older functions and a few mods to the shift function.
+* Current stateful property support only includes old values - it is trivially extendedable to older values with the addition of corresponding [bla]Older functions and a few mods to the shift function.
-* Code is very simple and very short.
+* Code is very simple and relatively short.
 * Calculating/retrieving many properties is fast
 * Preserves not storing/cacheing/reusing material properties between computations unless needed for stateful properties.